Haley sides with Alabama Supreme Court on IVF ruling: ‘Embryos, to me, are babies’ - KVIA

 (CNN) — Republican presidential candidate Nikki Haley on Wednesday sided with the Alabama Supreme Court ruling that frozen embryos are children and those who destroy them can be held liable for wrongful death.

-“I mean, I think embryos, to me, are babies,” Haley said during a pull aside interview with NBC News as she described that she used artificial insemination to have her son, a different process than IVF.
+“I mean, I think embryos, to me, are babies,” Haley said during a pull aside interview with NBC News as she described that she used artificial insemination to have her son, a different process than in vitro fertilization (IVF).

 “I had artificial insemination.
 That’s how I had my son.
 So, when you look at, one thing is to save sperm or to save eggs.
 But when you talk about an embryo, you are talking about, to me, that’s a life.
 So, I do see where that’s coming from when they talk about that,” she added.

+While the unprecedented ruling does not prohibit IVF, it’s the first known case in which a US court said frozen embryos are human beings.
+Critics warn that the decision could make fertility treatment prices prohibitive for many families and could discourage medical providers from performing infertility treatments.

-Asked if she’s concerned how that could hurt people who are seeking IVF treatment, Haley called it an “incredibly personal issue,” adding, “This is one where we need to be incredibly respectful and sensitive about it.”
+Asked earlier in the day whether she’s concerned how that could hurt people who are seeking IVF treatment, Haley called it an “incredibly personal issue,” adding, “This is one where we need to be incredibly respectful and sensitive about it.”

 Haley, who labels herself as “unapologetically pro-life,” has often emphasized on the campaign trail that she believes Republicans and Democrats need to find a consensus on reproductive issues, specifically on abortion rights, such as banning later abortions and agreeing not to jail women who get them.